 Before you panic, take a deep breath and know that it’s entirely possible to be a successful business owner in the health and wellness field, regardless of your background.
 The key to mapping out your road to success is to finely tune your niche.

-What is Considered a Niche?
+What is Considered a Niche in Business?

 Maybe you’ve never heard of a niche.
-Or perhaps you’ve overheard business people talk about it and don’t fully understand it.
+Or perhaps you’ve overheard business management talk about it and don’t fully understand it.
 “A business niche is a specialized or focused area of a broader market that businesses can serve to differentiate themselves from the competition.” (www.businessnewsdaily.com).

 It’s a smart business practice to find a niche that aligns with your ideal target market in an area that has unmet needs and lots of potential.